 All law students, whether in the JD or Graduate Division, enrolled in or registered for any course at New York University School of Law are required to have, for exams and other purposes, a laptop that meets the following requirements.
-Every student is required to type his or her exams on a laptop or desktop computer; handwriting will not be permitted on exams.
-In-class exams require the use of a laptop.
-Take-home exams can be completed with a laptop or desktop computer.
+Every student is required to type their exams on a laptop or desktop computer; handwriting will not be permitted on exams.
+Device requirements for exams are listed and kept up-to-date in the Academic Policies Guide.
 Students may not use a tablet or e-reader for their exams.

 If using a work laptop you must clear the use of Exam4 with your IT department.
 You will need to ensure that you have administrator rights in order to run the Exam4 exam software and the firewall must allow outbound traffic on TCP port 4577.

 Laptops must meet the minimum hardware and software requirements outlined below.
 Students are responsible for meeting these requirements and keeping their laptop in good working order.
 Law ITS are not responsible for providing laptops to students during the semester or during the final exam period.